alozie/afndev/readme.md

     * setup:install:drupal - installs Drupal to Travis environment via `drush si`
     * tests:all            - executes Behat and PHPUnit tests against installed Drupal instance

-### Local Development Environment
+### Local Development

 Bolt does not ship with any local development environment configuration, but there are two recommended solutions, both of which can be used with Bolt-generated Drupal projects:

   - [Drupal VM](http://www.drupalvm.com/)
   - [Acquia Dev Desktop](https://www.acquia.com/products-services/dev-desktop)

-TODO - Add documentation/tutorial in `/docs` folder for local development environments.
+Please read the included [Local Development](/docs/local-development.md) documentation for instructions for using Drupal VM with a Bolt-generated Drupal project.

 ## Directory Structure